itsjackfan/CUT_Tag/README.md

   **-** `data`: string, The name of the file or object that is to be plotted.
 This is generally the `test_counts_norm` object from the `info_reading` function, though it may be another object that has not been normalized with `dba.normalize`.
   **-** `plots`: string or vector of strings, All types of plots that should be included in the final output.
 Includes `MA`, `volcano`, `box`,`heatmap`,`profplotS`,`profplotM`, or `all` if all plots are desired.
 A separate function for PCA plots is included due to the difference in datasets.
 Defaults to `all`.
   **-** `pvals`: boolean, Whether or not the pvals of the boxplot are to be saved to a separate object named `pvals`.
 Defaults to false.
-  **-** `profmerges`: string or vector of strings, All merges that the merged profile plot is to take into account.
-Defaults to null.

   There are also 7 separate functions that are provided for each of the plot types:
   `plotMA`  A function used to generate an MA plot based on the given `data` object.